top of page

 A blue balloon floats upward against a clear sky, released by an outstretched hand.
 The scene evokes a sense of freedom and letting go.

-What Is Wise-Sizing?
+What Is Right-Sizing?

-Wise-sizing isn't just about getting rid of stuff.
+Right-sizing isn't just about getting rid of stuff.
 It's about:

 One of my clients, Margaret, had a dining table for eight—but she only ever used two seats.
 We moved the table to the side, added a cozy reading chair, and suddenly, her space fit her real life.
-That's wise-sizing.
+That's right-sizing.

-5-Step Wise-Sizing Plan for Spring Decluttering
+5-Step Right-Sizing Plan for Spring Decluttering

 1. Start With the Easy Wins

-🔹 Expired medications and pantry items
+• Expired medications and pantry items

-🔹 Holiday decorations still lingering in corners
+• Holiday decorations sitting in corners

-🔹 Old magazines and unread newspapers
+• Old magazines and unread newspapers

-🔹 Kitchen gadgets you haven't touched in years
+• Kitchen gadgets you haven't touched in years

 My client laughed when she found cold medicine from when her grandchildren were toddlers.
 "They're in college now!"
 That quick fifteen-minute task gave her the confidence to keep going.